 Do what you can to overprepare with more savings than you think you’ll need.
 You don’t want to find yourself in an unfortunate situation where you’re really old, and really broke.

-36. To not rely on uncertain income sources
+36. Won’t have to rely on uncertain income sources

 Although it seems unlikely that Social Security will go under before you see any of the benefits, it is projected to exhaust its surplus funds by 2035.
 After that, if no changes are made, only 75% of the benefits will be covered.